 Planning Application Stage

 At the application stage, where affordable housing is required, applications will need to be accompanied by draft Heads of Terms, set out within the supporting Planning Statement.
-The agreement will need to detail the number, type and tenure mix of the affordable housing, including a draft nominations agreement if necessary (further information on this can be obtained by contacting the Housing Business Development and Policy team at the Council).
-If an application for 10 units or more (net) does not set out how the affordable housing requirement will be provided, the application will not be validated and will be returned to the applicant.
-Once the affordable housing provision has been agreed and the fees paid, the Council will draft an appropriate Section 106 agreement, based on the template set out in Appendix 2 below .
-Please check with Legal Services to see the latest version of the s106 agreement.
+The agreement will need to detail the number, type and tenure mix of the affordable housing, including a draft nominations agreement if necessary .If an application for 10 units or more (net), this does not include outline planning applications, does not set out how the affordable housing requirement will be provided, the application will not be validated and will be returned to the applicant.
+Once the affordable housing provision has been agreed and the fees paid, the Council will draft an appropriate Section 106 agreement, the affordable housing element of which will be based on the template set out in Appendix 2 below .
+Please check with Legal Services to see the latest version of the full s106 agreement.

 2.2 Provision of affordable housing